dotnet/runtime/docs/design/coreclr/botr/method-descriptor.md

 **StubPrecode**

 StubPrecode is the basic precode type.
-It loads MethodDesc into a scratch register and then jumps.
+It loads MethodDesc into a scratch register<sup>2</sup> and then jumps.
 It must be implemented for precodes to work.
 It is used as fallback when no other specialized precode type is available.

 All other precodes types are optional optimizations that the platform specific files turn on via HAS\_XXX\_PRECODE defines.